 - Cons: guests may feel slighted by the missing meal, difficult for guests to plan around, less likelihood of partying into the wee hours of the night.

 This is the old standby, and for good reason.
-The timing tends to be more convenient for guests: the ceremony is at three or four o’clock, there’s a brief lull before the reception, then there’s the meal and dancing until nine-midnight (depending on the age and parental status of your guests).
-Venues may be a bit more crowded for this most popular time, but the rhythm of ceremony-dinner-party fits perfectly with wedding traditions.
+The timing tends to be more convenient for guests.
+The ceremony is at three or four o’clock, there’s a brief lull before the reception, then there’s the meal and dancing until nine-midnight (depending on the age and parental status of your guests).
+Please note that venues may be a bit more crowded for this most popular time.
+However, the rhythm of ceremony-dinner-party fits perfectly with wedding traditions.
 Children are a bit tricky at a dinner reception: usually the party starts around 7 p.m., and wee one’s bedtime is usually 7:30 or 8.
 Expect guests to bring children, but make an early departure.

 - Pros: guests will be expecting it, full dinner for guests, plenty of time to prepare on the day.